 In most instances, the best way to identify your computer is by the machine type/model number.
 The machine type/model number indicates the various features of the computer, such as the type of microprocessor and the number of bays.
-You can find this number on the small label on the right side of your computer.
-An example of a machine type/model number is 2179-xxx.
+You can find this number on the small label on the front of your computer behind the access door.
+An example of a machine type/model number is 6644-xxx.